ciromattia/annotaria/README.md

 # AnnOtaria

-This project is based upon PHP, AngularJS and Bootstrap.
+This project _may be_ based upon PHP, AngularJS and Bootstrap.

 ## COPYRIGHT
 Copyright (c) 2014 Ciro Mattia Gonano